RivaBarney/daoforum-miniapp/README.md

 Because the repository may evolve over time, use this README as a starting point and refer to the project files for the exact implementation details.

 ## Features

+- Minimal project structure for a mini app.
+- Clear repository identity and source location.
+- Suitable base for forum-related interface development.
+- Easy to clone, inspect, and extend.
+- Designed to remain small and focused.

+## Repository